DIRACGrid/DIRAC/docs/source/UserGuide/GettingStarted/UserJobs/JDLReference/index.rst

 1. Elements of OutputData can be specified in several forms:

-  - file names; in this case files with the specified names will be looked for in the job directory and uploaded to a location specified by the OutputPath;
+  - filenames; in this case files with the specified names will be looked for in the job directory and uploaded to a location specified by the OutputPath (see below);
-  - file names with wild cards; same after the file names expansion;
+  - filenames with wild cards, e.g. "*.log"; same after the filenames expansion;
-  - file names in a form "LFN:/vo/full/destination/path/file.name"; in this case the file will be uploaded to the specified LFN path without taking into account the OutputPath.
-Note that file.name here can be also specified with wild cards.
+  - output data specified in a form "LFN:/vo/full/destination/path/filename"; in this case the file "filename" in the job directory will be uploaded to the specified LFN path without taking into account the OutputPath.
+    Note that "filename" here can be also specified with wild cards, e.g. "LFN:/vo/full/destination/path/*.log".

 2. The OutputPath can be specified in several ways

-  - if not given it will be taken as the user's home directory + the job directory for example "/lhcb/user/a/atsareg/1234/1234567", where 1234567 is the job ID;
+  - if not given, it will be taken as the user's home directory + the job directory for example "/lhcb/user/a/atsareg/1234/1234567", where 1234567 is the job ID;
-  - if given as path starting with "/", it will be appended to the user's home directory;
+  - if given as a path starting with "/", it will be appended to the user's home directory, e.g. outputPath = "/my/analysis" will make output files to go to the "/lhcb/user/a/atsareg/my/analysis" directory
   - if given as "LFN:/output/path", it will be taken as an absolute path for output files in the logical namespace.
+It is the responsibility of the user to make sure that this path is accessible for writing for the user's data.

 3. If multiple output SEs are specified, they will be tried one-by-one for each output file until a successful file upload.